 CAMS-UA 300, 301 Prerequisite: none for CAMS-UA 300; for CAMS-UA 301: completion of CAMS-UA 300.
 CAMS-UA 300 is offered in summer session I; CAMS-UA 301 is offered in summer session II.
 Students must commit to completing both sessions to participate in this program.
-Diamond, Shatkin.
+Pochtar.
 2 points per session.

-For 12 weeks students undertake part-time, unpaid, supervised internships in various clinical and research settings focusing on child, adolescent, and family mental health.
-Sites include the Department of Child and Adolescent Psychiatry at NYU Langone Health, in addition to NYU clinical and research affiliates.
+For 12 weeks, students undertake part-time, unpaid, supervised internships in various clinical, educational, and research settings focused on child, adolescent, and family mental health.
+Sites include the NYU Department of Child and Adolescent Psychiatry, in addition to NYU clinical and research affiliates.
 Students are mentored by an established faculty or professional staff member at placement sites.
-Weekly didactics and a poster presentation.
+Includes weekly didactics, individual and group supervision, and a poster presentation.

 Independent Study: Advanced Topics in Child and Adolescent Mental Health Studies